ericchaves/kener/docs/monitors-pingback.md

 # Pingback Monitors

 Pingback monitors are designed for services that actively report their status to Kener, instead of Kener polling them.
-Services are expected to send a number of signals by calling a pingback URL within a given time window to report they are up and running.
+Services can send signals with status UP, DOWN, or DEGRADED by calling a pingback URL.
 Kener evaluates the number of signals received within this time span depending on the window mode.

 **Important:** Pingback counts are never accumulated across different days.
 Counts are reset at the end of each day, and when a new day begins, the service will be reported with the default status until pingbacks are received and counted again within the new day's time window.

+**How pingbacks are counted:**
+- Pingbacks are counted separately by status: UP, DOWN, and DEGRADED.
+- The monitor evaluates the count of each status type to determine the final service status.
-**Note:** Only pingbacks registered with status UP are counted towards the `UP count` and `DEGRADED count` thresholds.
-Pingbacks with DOWN or DEGRADED status are not included in the count.
+- UP pingbacks count towards both `UP count` threshold and `DEGRADED count` threshold (fallback behavior).
+- DEGRADED pingbacks count only towards `DEGRADED count` threshold.
+- DOWN pingbacks are tracked but do not contribute to any threshold.

 <div class="border rounded-md">